Updated on 5th January 2021.

 The term ‘brand community’ was first suggested by Albert Muniz, Jr. and Thomas O’Guinn back in 2001.
 The concept being that brands build not only a community of occasional customers, but one of engaged content followers and product ambassadors.
 These are likely to create a buzz around your brand and your latest releases and content without any further incentive from yourself.

-We wrote recently about how community marketing is changing.
-In recent years it’s been seen as synonymous with social media or purely about customer communities and customer service.
+Community marketing has changed over the years, something we've been talking about as far back as 2019.
+In the past, community marketing was seen as synonymous with social media or purely about customer communities and customer service.
 We see it more as a combination of content marketing and thought leadership, but with the key added element of building relationships with people, rather than with a brand.

 Building these sorts of relationships takes time, but the benefits are powerful.
 Brands gain a dedicated customer base of engaged individuals to discuss ideas and share content with (and who will, in their turn, engage with new potential customers).
 And their community gains valuable content, insight and personal interaction from a brand they trust.

 But how does that work in practice?
 Which brands are already doing this well?
 Here are some examples from both B2B and B2C companies.